16patsle/lazysizes/README.md

 ### 1.3.3

+- Add support for WordPress 5.5 and native lazy loading (see point below).
+- Add option for full native lazyloading, which gives the browser full control over when to load the image.
+Not compatible with the old native lazy load option, which only gives the browser partial control over loading.
+Currently only supports images, other elements will be lazyloaded like previously.
+- Add support for transforming HTML using single quotes instead of double quotes for attributes.
+- Fix lazy loading for commenter avatars.
+This feature had actually been disabled for a while, because it was broken.
+The new support for single quote attributes fixes this.
 - Fix positioning of the blurhash placeholder when the image is directly inside a link element.
+- Fix incompatibilities with certain older versions of WordPress.
+Please note that it is always recommended to use the latest version of WordPress, and that the next major version of this plugin will require a more up to date WordPress installation than it does now.

 ### 1.3.2